Current research priorities

 The degree of impairment varies enormously from person to person, but many people are left severely disabled and need long-term rehabilitation to maximise function, independence and quality of life.

-We want to improve the outlook for people with acquired brain and spinal cord injuries by funding research to help understand how to protect or restore function.
+We want to improve the outlook for people with acquired brain and spinal cord injuries by funding research to help understand how to repair the brain and spinal cord, to help people make the best recovery from their injury.

 Current projects in this area